tobywerthan/ENCE_3501_VLSI_2023/Lab1/README.md

 </p>
 <p align="center">Figure 24 (Simulation load capacitor schematic results in LTSpice)</p>

 The simulation of the layout passed 5V through the inputs b0 and b1, while all other inputs were grounded.
 A successful simulation is determined by the voltage value of the output, which would ideally be 0.46875V.
-The previously created 5-bit DAC was used in this simulation, which implemented entire layout as a "black box".
+The previously created 5-bit DAC was used in this simulation, this implemented the entire layout as a "black box".
 </p>
     <p align="center">
   <img width="500" height="600" src="https://github.com/tobywerthan/ENCE_3501_VLSI_2023/assets/55803740/03aa4a4a-d1e7-41ae-a7ab-95c6e9001ef7">